Getting your child ready to engage in the PDSB Online Learning

 Assessment practices will be fair, equitable and transparent by focusing on making sure students have multiple ways to demonstrate their learning.
 We are committed as we move to distance learning to provide learning experiences, use instructional strategies and assessment practices that are centred around students and their learning needs.
 Equity of access to devices

 For students who engage in at-home learning through the board’s PDSB Online School

 , Special Education programming will continue to be offered.

 Individual Education Plans (IEPs)

-PDSB Online School Educators will continue to provide accommodations, modified expectations, and alternative programming to students with Special Education needs, as detailed in IEPs.
+PDSB Online Learning Educators will continue to provide accommodations, modified expectations, and alternative programming to students with Special Education needs, as detailed in IEPs.
 They will have access to student records and previous IEPs to facilitate the development of effective programming and an IEP for the current year.
 Students who require Educational Assistant (EA) support will receive it to help facilitate the programming outlined in the IEP.

 PSSP (psychology, Speech and Language, Social Work) and itinerant support